clemtibs/wf2ls/README.md

 ![](./docs/bookmark-as-note.png)

-In either case, the script will convert both to a standard markdown website link in the note title of a single new block:
+In either case, the script can collapse and convert both styles to a standard markdown website link in the note title of a single new block:

 `[Google](https://www.google.com)`

-This will be off by default and switched on when needed.
+This will be `false` by default and switched on when needed using `compressBookmarks` configuration setting.
+In the "URL as own bullet" example, if the parent node has any note text, it will be preserved.

 ### Text Formatting *